thejackluo/jack/website/src/content/blogs/kid-from-phoenix.md

 I hope he picks compounding over combustion.
 I hope the next time someone asks him if he is content, he can answer without flinching, not because everything is easy, but because his choices line up with his values.
 And I hope he finds his way into rooms where the air feels clean, where people build things that last, and where money is a byproduct of usefulness instead of a replacement for it.

 That is what I wanted to say.
-On a random night on Omegle TV, a kid from Phoenix reminded me that contentment is not the absence of hunger.
+On a random night on ome.tv, a kid from Phoenix reminded me that contentment is not the absence of hunger.
 It is the presence of direction.